shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 LDS for the TurtleBot3
 -----------------

-The HLS-LFCD LDS is used for the TurtleBot3 Basic and TurtleBot3 Premium.
+The HLS-LFCD LDS is used for the TurtleBot3 BURGER and TurtleBot3 WAFFLE.

 .. image:: _static/hardware/turtlebot3_models.png